mlatcl/mlatcl.github.io/_news/2023-02-27-new-survey-on-doa.md

 Unsurprisingly we found the "Data as a First Class Citizen" principle to be widely adopted.
 A characteristic feature of systems that exhibit this principle is their use of distributed storage technologies, such as Apache Kafka, Spark Streaming, HDFS, or HBase.
 We therefore recommend practitioners to consider using similar data mediums as a primary interaction mechanism for components of their software.

 The majority of reviewed systems show strong preference for centralisation.
 Further research of fully distributed technologies, such as Edge and Fog computing, is necessary to make decentralisation a feasible option.
 Nevertheless at least third of reviewed papers displayed some of the qualities associated with decentralisation as understood by DOA.
-We recommend considering distributed computing protocols, such as DHTs and BFT, for building fully decentarlised data processing systems.
+We recommend considering distributed computing protocols, such as DHTs and BFT, for building fully decentralised data processing systems.

 Systems that collect data from data-generating components, such as sensors, are usually open.
 Outside of data ingestion layers architectures tend to be more closed and static, although notable exceptions from this trend do occur.
 We observed a high correlation between data coupling and openness in the selected works.
 MQTT and similar communication protocols seem to be a popular choice for building open systems.